With Kinde Nebeker and Erin Geesman Rabke

-Tending grief means holding it, together as a community, like the strong banks of a river that allows the river to move and flow . . . to let grief move as it wishes.
+Tending grief means acknowledging it, feeling it, and holding it — together as a community — like the strong banks of a river that allows the river to move and flow.
+When we honor our grief, and let it move as it wishes, it washes out our heart and makes us more able to love.

 In this video, psychotherapist, author and soul activist Francis Weller speaks eloquently about the importance of expressing our personal and collective grief.
 It is important not only to our own souls' health, but to the health and vibrancy of our culture.
 This grief ritual is both a way to make room for more joy in your life and, in the larger context, is a radical act for social shift.